-This the first of a year-long sequence designed for pre-med, prevet, and science majors.
-These are process/investigative oriented courses largely built around lab and field work in which students develop skills in experimental design, data collection and analysis(including basic statistics), and use of scientific instrumentation and field research tools.
+This the first of a year-long sequence designed for premed, pre-vet, and science majors.
+These are process/ investigative oriented courses largely built around lab and field work in which students develop skills in experimental design, data collection and analysis (including basic statistics), and use of scientific instrumentation and field research tools.
 This term, students conduct investigations in cellular chemistry, structure and function, biological energy transformations, and cell life cycles.
-Note: Pre-nursing can substitute BI 211 for BI 102.
+Note: Prenursing can substitute BI 211 for BI 102.
 Prerequisite: High school chemistry or instructor approval.
 MTH 95 and concurrent enrollment in CH 221 recommended.